vkinnune/roger-skyline-1/README.md

 #### Creating file systems

-We will create a ext4 file system with the `mkfs.ext4` command in the terminal.
+We will create a ext4 file system with the `mkfs` program.

 Make sure to make the home partition the bigger one.